 such as melons, others should not be consumed too much at one time,

-because of their high caloric content (bananas, avocados)
+because of their high glycemic index (bananas, grapes)

-It is best to eat fruit from the climate in your geographical region, and in its correct season
+It is best to eat fruit from the climate in your geographical region, and in the season when it ripens.

-Some fruits store reasonably well - apples - and can therefore be eaten later
+Some fruits store reasonably well, like apples or coconut, and can therefore be eaten later.

-First: Strawberries, blueberries, raspberries, blackberries, red and black currants
+Berries: Blueberries, raspberries, blackberries, strawberries, red and black currants, other berries.

 Oils and fats are essential for our brain

 and nervous systems.
 However, most oils on the supermarket shelves are